gesundes/ansible-task/task_notes.md

 In case of t2.small instances (and all other instances) it's not possibly to apply this configuration.

 ## Fifth
-Even if I didn't add enough debug information everywhere I hope I was able to show that I can do it especially in the [roles/basic/tasks/luks.yaml](roles/basic/tasks/luks.yaml) file.
+Even if I didn't add enough debug information everywhere I hope I was able to show that I can do it.
+Especially in the [roles/basic/tasks/luks.yaml](roles/basic/tasks/luks.yaml) file.